LorenzDuremdes/Second-Brain/intelligence.md

 2. intelligence formula → [[exploration-exploitation trade-off]]
 	1. usually, the fewer the (future) options, the more one should (or is) exploit
 	2. the more options you can eliminate (not necessarily future ones), the faster one can go from exploration to exploitation e.g. [[dating]]

+## process
+1. maximizing intelligence → converging criticalities
+	1. you can try to make use of both product and process optimalism → sometimes, this requires many **more** converging criticalities to end up with a situation with enough/most options

 # related
 1. [[collective intelligence]]